 If you do plan on using a Chinese agency, make sure that there is a process in place to decide on MQL’s or SQL’s to make sure your ads are going to the right people.
 Your reports are likely to come monthly, in excel format (created manually), as Baidu doesn’t offer multiple logins to their backend and doesn’t allow data to be exported through an API unless you are spending over RMB¥100,000 a month.

 Chinese agency fees

-Quantity over quality: this is the most important concern to worry about.
+- Quantity over quality: this is the most crucial concern.

 Shorter attention spans: most Chinese leads will not bother filling out forms, so make sure your landing pages are concise.

-No lead automation with Baidu native forms: Baidu will not export leads generated in their system unless you are paying over RMB¥100,000 a month.
+- No lead automation with Baidu native forms: Baidu will not export leads generated in their system unless you pay over RMB¥100,000 a month.

 Does your company need assistance with advertising in China?
-Speak with one of marketing experts to find out how we can help.
+Speak with one of our Baidu marketing experts to find out how we can help.